Simvo/SIMVO/readme.md

 </p>

 #### Note:
-I am still trying to configure travis so I will test all PR manually and ignore the status
+I am still trying to configure travis so I will test all pull requests manually and ignore the status

 # S!MVO Degree Planner